django-functest/django-functest/docs/usage.rst

    **same** API.
 This means you can write a test targeting both, and run in two different ways.

-   The fast WebTest tests can be used when you need to iterate quickly, but you can still run the full tests against a browser.
+   The fast WebTest tests can be used when you need to iterate quickly, because WebTest operates at the WSGI level (without a separate web server process), and doesn’t load or use all the extra sutff (CSS, Javascript etc.) that makes a real web browser much slower and more complicated.
+But you can still run the same tests against a full browser.

 In addition, django-functest provides various helps to smooth things along: